-Dr. Thompson also served at the University of Alabama, prior to beginning at IU, for nearly nine years in a number of roles in Enrollment Management, eventually becoming Chief Enrollment Management Officer as Associate Vice President for Enrollment Management.
+Prior to his time at IU, Thompson served at the University of Alabama for more than eight years in a number of roles in enrollment management, eventually becoming chief enrollment management officer as associate vice president for enrollment management.
 In every year he was responsible for enrollment, the institution set records for total enrollment, entering freshman class size, academic quality, and diversity, including a growth in African American enrollment of nearly 50 percent.
-Dr. Thompson was also recognized for his contribution to the university by receiving the Robert Vance Award, named in recognition of the leadership provided by federal Judge Vance who was instrumental in enforcing desegregation in the South in the 1960s.
-While in his position as a faculty member of the UA Graduate School, Dr. Thompson served on several doctoral dissertation committees in the higher education program.
+Thompson was also recognized for his contribution to the university by receiving the Robert Vance Award, named in recognition of the leadership provided by federal judge Vance, who was instrumental in enforcing desegregation in the South in the 1960s.
+While in his position as a faculty member of the UA Graduate School, Thompson served on several doctoral dissertation committees in the higher education program.
 He was also awarded lifetime membership to the UA National Alumni Association.
 Thompson also served in a number of capacities at the University of Southern California for nearly eight years, and prior to his tenure at USC, worked in student affairs at several other institutions.

 A nationally distinguished expert in strategic enrollment management and student services, Thompson's work has been recognized by several organizations including PBS News Hour, the New York Times, the Washington Post, the Los Angeles Times, The Atlantic, the College Board, ACT, and the American Marketing Association.
 Thompson has been a frequent presenter at national and regional conferences throughout the country and has published in the areas of leadership development, college choice, student persistence, student success, and affordability issues in higher education.
 He also served for nearly a decade on the editorial board for the higher education journal College and University and currently is a member of the advisory board for the national publication Enrollment Management Report.